|Boulder UT||12/11/20 - 12/14/20||0||Buy Now|

 Attendees on this course should feel comfortable in their ability to complete hikes of 10 wilderness miles distance.
 This adventure course provides what may be seen as a significant physical test.
 Backpacking can be considered physically demanding by itself, as are potential additional opportunities to swim and do other physically demanding activities that may arise during the journey.
 As this adventure can be quite physically challenging, California Survival School requires that all adventure course applicants affirm that they are in good health and have no medical issues such that their Doctor would not approve their attendance on this backpacking trip.
 Please note that, even with your Doctor’s permission and California Survival Schools ‘s acceptance of you on the course, there are no guarantees.
 Health and participation risks (inherent and otherwise) remain.
 It’s up to you and your physician to determine if this course is an appropriate choice for you.
 All participants must be aware of these risks and accept them.
+All students will also be required to carry a personal travel medical and evacuation insurance policy (generally around $60).
 Please let us know if you have any questions.

 Attendees must be at least 18+ years of age.

 We will be rendezvousing near Boulder, Utah, on private land near the Grand Staircase-Escalante National Monument.
 Further details will be provided upon reservation.